ThinkEQ/assembly-solutions-ltd/src/pages/news/production-manager-reaches-20-years-service.md

         Wow, 20 Years Service.

-        We are absolutely thrilled to be celebrating this momentous occasion with our Production Manager Rob Parkinson after he has achieved 20 Years Service at ASL.
+        We are absolutely thrilled to be celebrating our Production Manager **Rob Parkinson** for achieving a mind-blowing milestone of 20 Years Service at ASL.

-        When Rob first started as a production operator, little did we know that he would one day become the Production Manager he is today.
-We remember him as a fresh-faced teenager, eager and enthusiastic who was always keen to learn and grow.
+        When Rob first started as a fresh-faced teenager working as a production operator, little did we know, that one day he would become a senior manager running our multi-million pound cable assembly department.

-        We have watched Rob excel in his role and take on new responsibilities with confidence and determination.
+        hbecome the Production Manager he is today.
+We remember him as a fresh-faced teenager, eager and enthusiastic who was always keen to learn and grow.e would We have watched Rob excel in his role and take on new responsibilities with confidence and determination.
 He has always been a great team player and has never hesitated to roll up his sleeves and get his hands dirty to get the job done.

         He has been a true asset to the company and we are lucky to have him on board.
 He has come a long way since his days as a production operator, and we are proud of the person he has become.

         Rob has been fundamental in the growth of the business and has played a key role to generate sales which is currently at a record £7million per annum!
+  - type: testimonial
+    testimonial:
+      alignment: standard
+      name: Gareth Balshaw, Managing Director
+      quote: Rob is an exceptional production manager who has consistently demonstrated a strong commitment to excellence throughout his 20 years of service at ASL.
+He is a true leader and a valuable asset to our team.
+        Rob's ability to manage complex projects, communicate effectively with different departments, and motivate his team members is unmatched.
+His attention to detail and problem-solving skills are second to none, and he always goes above and beyond to ensure that our cable assembly products are of the highest quality.
+His contributions have been instrumental in the success of our company, and we are fortunate to have him as a member of our team.
+We wish him all the best on his anniversary with ASL!
 seo:
   title: Production Manager Reaches 20 Year Milestone
-  description: Rob Parkinson has reached 20 Years Service at ASL
+  description: Production Manager Rob Parkinson has reached a momentous milestone
+    of 20 Years Service at ASL after joining as a teenager in 2003
   og-url: www.assembly-solutions.com/news/production-manager-reaches-20-years-service
 ---